salesforcecli/plugin-deploy-retrieve/messages/deploy.metadata.report.md

 Run this command by either passing it a job ID or specifying the --use-most-recent flag to use the job ID of the most recent deploy operation.
 If you specify the --wait flag, the command polls for the status every second until the timeout of --wait minutes.
 If you don't specify the --wait flag, the command simply checks and displays the status of the deploy; the command doesn't poll for the status.

+You typically don't specify the --target-org flag because the cached job already references the org to which you deployed.
+But if you run this command on a computer different than the one from which you deployed, then you must specify the --target-org and it must point to the same org.

 This command doesn't update source tracking information.

 # examples